What exactly does mixture control do?

 In the above discussion, we have assumed a single value of air density \rho_a.
 In fact, \rho_a in equation (1) is actually the air density in the venturi, and the \rho_a in equation (6) is the air density in the intake manifold.
 These are not exactly the same.
 The air density in the venturi will be higher than in the manifold.

 We are also assuming that our goal is to maintain a fixed air:fuel ratio.
 This is not always the case.
 The stoichiometric mass flow ratio for complete combustion is 1:14.7.
 That is, we need 14.7 grams of air for each gram of fuel.
 However, due to other factors such as cooling and combustion efficiency, the ideal mass flow ratio is not always 1:14.7.
-At very high power outputs, it is better to use something like 1:12 (which is known as rich of peak) and at low power settings it is more efficiency to use something like 1:16 (known as lean of peak).
+At very high power outputs, it is better to use something like 1:12 (which is known as rich of peak) and at low power settings it is more efficient to use something like 1:16 (known as lean of peak).
 As a result, even if there is no change in air density, the mixture should be adjusted whenever there is a change in power.
 On takeoff, the mixture should be slightly enriched.
 Once the power is reduced after take-off, the mixture can be leaned.

 Leave a Reply